Western Med ex Barcelona

 Day 9- Barcelona, Spain

-Price is based on 2 adults sharing and includes:
+Price is per person, based on 2 adults sharing, and includes:

-- 8 nights, full board, onboard Visions of the seas in a Guaranteed interior cabin
+- 8 night Mediterranean Cruise onboard Vision of the seas, in an interior cabin

 Please ask us about adding great value: